-Kindergarten Readiness Assessment & Checklist
+Is My Child Ready for Kindergarten?
+A Complete Kindergarten Readiness Assessment & Checklist

-How do you know if your kid is ready for kindergarten?
-Does your child need a Kindergarten Readiness Assessment?
 Starting kindergarten is a REALLY BIG milestone in a child’s life.
 Hey, in mom’s life, too, right?
 They still seem so little, but you know your tiny guy is ready for greater things.
 Well, you think so anyway…but are you sure?
-How are you supposed to know?
-And are YOU ready?

-Well, actually, quite a lot.
-But don’t worry, she probably has already learned most of it organically on her own over the past 5 years.
 Children are born learners!
 They come into the world ready to acquire new skills.
-Little children learn so fluidly and naturally, that what your child really DOES know may shock you when you stop to really think about it.
-It’s pretty amazing to consider all that your child has learned since birth!
+Little children learn so fluidly and naturally, that what your child really does know may surprise you.

 Kindergarten Readiness girl with hand on face